On the Kneser property of the three-dimensional Navier-Stokes equations with damping: Strong connectedness of the attractor for .

 If, moreover, $\mathcal{A}=G(t,\mathcal{A})$, for all $t\geq0$, it is said to be invariant.
 Here, $dist_{X}$ stands for the Hausdorff semidistance defined by $dist_{X}\left( C,D\right) =\sup_{c\in C}\inf_{d\in D}\left\Vert c-d\right\Vert $, where $X$ is a Banach space.

-\begin{theorem} (\cite[Theorem 3.11]{bib32}, \cite[Theorem 10]{PGVPreprint2025}) If $\beta \geq3$, then $G$ has the global compact invariant attractor $\mathcal{A}$, which is minimal among all closed attracting sets. \end{theorem}
+\begin{theorem} \cite[Theorem 3.11]{bib32} If $\beta\geq3$, then $G$ has the global compact invariant attractor $\mathcal{A}$, which is minimal among all closed attracting sets. \end{theorem}

 When either $\beta>3$ or $\beta=3$, $4\alpha\mu\geq1$, we have seen that the weak solution corresponding to any $u_{0}\in H$ is unique.
 In such a case, the operator $G$ becomes a single-valued semigroup and, since the space $H$ is connected, the global attractor $\mathcal{A}$ is known to be connected \cite{bib05}.
 Additionally, in \cite{bib32}, the attractor was shown to be more regular for $\beta\geq4$.
-However, since the proof used $-\Delta u$ as test function, it is unclear (see the introduction).
-In \cite{PGVPreprint2025} , a different proof was given, showing the regularity of the attractor for $\beta\in\left( 3,5\right) $ and $\beta=3,\ 4\alpha\mu\geq1$.
-For $\beta \geq5$ the question remains thus open.
+However, since the proof used $-\Delta u$ as test function, this is unclear (see the introduction).
+Nevertheles, we can give a different proof for either $\beta\in(3,5)$ or $\beta=3$, $4\alpha \mu>1.$ For $\beta\geq5$ the question remains thus open.
 The proof of the following theorem is given in the Appendix.

-\begin{theorem} Let either $\beta>3$ or $\beta=3$, $4\alpha\mu>1$.
-Then the global attractor $\mathcal{A}$ is bounded in $\left( H^{2}(\Omega)\right) ^{3}$, which implies that it is compact in $V$ and $\left( L^{\beta+1} (\Omega)\right) ^{3}$.
+\begin{theorem} Let either $\beta\in(3,5)$ or $\beta=3$, $4\alpha\mu>1$.
+Then the global attractor $\mathcal{A}$ is bounded in $\left( H^{2}(\Omega )\right) ^{3}$, which implies that it is compact in $V$ and $\left( L^{\beta+1}(\Omega)\right) ^{3}$.
 Moreover, for any bounded set $B$ from $H$ we have that

 so the attraction property holds true in the stronger phase space $V.$ \end{theorem}